rogerpadilla/nukak/README.md

 @Entity()
 export class User {
   /**
-   * an entity should specify an ID Field, its name and type are automatically detected.
+   * an entity must specify an ID Field, its name and type are automatically detected.
    * the `onInsert` property can be used to specify a custom mechanism for
    * auto-generating the primary-key's value when inserting.
    */